-WanaDataWanaData is a network of female journalists working on changing the digital media landscape by producing and promoting data-driven news and applying digital technologies in their storytelling.
+WanaDataWanaData is a network of Female Journalists, Data Scientists and Designers working on changing the digital media landscape by producing and promoting data-driven news and applying digital technologies in their storytelling.

 Adie Vanessa Offiong

-Adie Vanessa Offiong is an award-winning journalist with Daily Trust newspaper, Abuja, Nigeria.
-Although she is the head of the Arts & Entertainment desk, Vanessa also has an interest in reporting development issues with a human angle and solutions-based approach whilst using data/statistics in reporting a range of topics including women & children, environment, agriculture, health and women in business among others.
-She has done this for about a decade.
+Adie Vanessa Offiong is an award-winning journalist with Daily Trust newspaper in Abuja, Nigeria.
+Although she is the head of the Arts & Entertainment desk, Vanessa also has an interest in reporting development issues with a human angle and solutions-based approach, using data/statistics in reporting a range of topics including women & children, environment, agriculture, health and women in business among others.

 Link to stories:

-Bukola Adebayo is an award- winning science journalist with the Punch Newspapers, Lagos, Nigeria.
+Bukola Adebayo currently a senior producer, CNN Africa Digital, is a former science journalist with the Punch Newspaper in Lagos, Nigeria.
 She has over a decade experience reporting on health and development issues.
-Bukola, a fellow of the International Institute of Journalism, Berlin was adjudged the Science Journalist of the Year by the Nigerian Academy of Science in 2013.
+Bukola, a fellow of the International Institute of Journalism, Berlin was awarded the Science Journalist of the Year by the Nigerian Academy of Science in 2013 for her story on on the sale of blood among Nigerian youth.
 She has worked on development reporting projects with the Pulitzer Center on Crisis Reporting and the African Solution Journalism Network.
 In addition to local and international training in journalism at the Rhodes University, Grahamstown, South Africa; Bukola is a graduate of Biochemistry.
 Links to stories:

 Bukola Afeni is a multimedia freelance journalist, that presently works with Newsdayonline.
 She previously worked at Core TV news, Pilot newspaper, Leadership newspaper and presenter of an entertainment programme with Raypower radio, Abuja.
 She is passionate about women and children’s right,as well as developmental journalism.
 She presently works as a media consultant for some non governmental organisation in the area of health intervention.
 She holds a postgraduate diploma from International institute of Journalism, Abuja.